Ashutosh11-03/Simon-Says-Game/README.md

 4. If you succeed, the sequence gets longer!
 5. If you make a mistake, the game restarts.

-📂 Installation
+## 📂 Installation
-1️⃣ Clone the Repository
+1. Clone the Repository
 git clone https://github.com/your-username/Simon-Says-Game.git

-2. Open the `index.html` file in your browser.
+2.Open the `index.html` file in your browser.

 ## 📌 Future Enhancements
 - Add different difficulty levels